nilearn/nilearn/doc/nifti_masker/nifti_masker_advanced.rst

 .. note:: Exercise

    You can, more as a training than as an exercise, try to play with the parameters in Nisl examples.
-Try to disable detrending in haxby decoding and run it: does it have a big impact on the results ?
+Try to enable detrending in haxby decoding and run it: does it have a big impact on the results ?